Battle of Cowan's Ford: Battle

 On January 31, Cornwallis began to move his army despite the heavy rain fearing any further delay would cause him to lose his chance of destroying Greene's army.
 Some six weeks after the engagement, Cornwallis wrote that he had ordered a detachment under Lieutenant Colonel Webster to "make every possible demonstration by cannonading and otherwise, of an intention to force a passage" at Beatties Ford while he would march down the river to Cowan's Ford.

 General Greene arrived and ordered General Davidson, who had placed his men at the various fords along the eastern bank, to slow the British Army's crossing of the Catawba River.
 Greene and Morgan then left to accompany the bulk of their forces towards Salisbury, North Carolina.

 Davidson dispatched a company of cavalry and infantry southward four miles to Cowan's Ford.
 The cavalry was to see that the British did not make a surprise crossing under cover of darkness.
 Toward nightfall Davidson joined the detachment at Cowan's Ford.
 Davidson evidently feared that Tarleton's troops might slip across the river in the darkness and, getting behind him, they could attack him as the British infantry began its crossing.
 He therefore set up camp a half mile from the river, with pickets watching Cowan's Ford from the water's edge.

 Near daybreak, after a difficult march in which the British lost some of their cannon, Cornwallis's army reached Cowan's Ford.
 Cowan's Ford was actually two fords; one, the horse ford, though shallower than the other, was longer, because it crossed the stream at an angle; the other, called the wagon ford, went straight across the river but was much deeper.
 With very little hesitation, the British began crossing the swollen stream straight across along the wagon ford.
 Soon the horses were over their heads in the raging torrent.

 Davidson's forces immediately began to confront the Redcoats.
 The militiamen were picking off many British soldiers as they struggled in the water to reach the far bank.
 After the first elements reached the bank and formed a firing line, they began to fire a volley at the now retreating militia.
 Shortly after arriving on the scene, Davidson was struck from his horse by a rifle ball through the heart.
 Oral tradition has it that a local Tory guide fired the fatal shot.

 Late that evening Davidson's body was found, stripped and raindrenched.
 His wallet of papers, presumed taken by a British soldier, was discovered in the Public Records Office in London, in 1951.
 It was returned to the United States in 2001.
-General Davidson is buried at Hopewell Church in Mecklenburg county, NC.
+General Davidson is buried at Hopewell Presbyterian Church in Mecklenburg county, NC.